A teacher, coach and MD walk into a bar. BDF asked: 'What's it like to be neurodivergent in a digital world?'

 Silkie brought his close-woven dubstep skills to The Mine for a strong start to Brighton's club scene in 2017.

-Psych-rockers Fumaça Preta are coming to play the official pre-party for Lewes Psychedelic Festival later this month.
+Psych-rockers Fumaça Preta are playing the official pre-party for Lewes Psychedelic Festival this month.

 Hundreds of yoginis and curious types gathered for the third annual Brighton Yoga Festival, now at The Corn Exchange.

 Bigger than ever, the festival has moved into the Corn Exchange but is still totally free.

 SOURCE chats censorship, stencilling and hope with long time Brighton spray artist Agente Petruscioni.

 Expectations were high for Esben And The Witch's sell-out return to Brighton.